Configure Advanced SSH Client Settings for Optimal Performance and Security

 Configurations are structured using directives applied globally (at the top) or specifically to a Host block.
 Settings within a Host block override global settings.

-# Global settings applied to ALL connections unless overridden
+# Global settings applied to all connections unless overridden

 Host *